jhudsl/tidyversecourse/docs/04-dataviz.md

 ### Example Dataset: `diamonds`

-To build your first plot in `ggplot2` we'll make use of the fact that there are some datasets already available in R. One frequently-used data set is known as `diamonds`.
-This data set contains prices and other attributes of 53,940 diamonds, with each row containing information about a different diamond.
+To build your first plot in `ggplot2` we'll make use of the fact that there are some datasets already available in R. One frequently-used dataset is known as `diamonds`.
+This dataset contains prices and other attributes of 53,940 diamonds, with each row containing information about a different diamond.
 If you look at the first few rows of data, you can get an idea of what data are included in this dataset.

 ```r